Can Chewing Gum Keep Your Mouth Clean and Healthy?

 Is chewing gum good for my teeth?

-Drs.
-Keri Smith and David Hiebert are dental professionals who understand the methods of care that patients can do to keep their smile healthy.
+Dr. Keri Smith is dental professionals who understand the methods of care that patients can do to keep their smile healthy.
 In some cases, chewing gum CAN be good for the teeth!
 However, this is only if patients are chewing the right kind.

 In most cases, chewing gum can prevent the development of cavities, but only if chewing a sugarless gum.
 Gum is beneficial because it can help in the production of more saliva.
 Saliva can neutralize issues in the mouth and can help in rinsing away acid that can form on the teeth or in the mouth itself.
 By chewing sugarless gum after a meal, you may be able to promote good oral health and protect your teeth.
 The minerals produced with extra saliva production can strengthen the tooth enamel, reducing the risk of cavities.

 How do I know which gum is appropriate?